algorithmica-org/algorithmica/content/english/hpc/simd/vectorization.md

 In SSE/AVX, [doing modular reduction](/hpc/arithmetic/integer) is even more complicated than in the scalar case (e. g.
 SSE has no integer division in the first place), so we will perform all operations modulo $2^{32}$ by naturally overflowing an `unsigned int`.

-Here is how we'd normally do it:
+We'd normally do it by exponentiation by squaring:

 ```c++
 void binpow_simple() {